duran-2020/Weather-App-Today-s-Weather-/README.md

 # Weather-App-Today-s-Weather-
+Weather app created using accuweather API.
 Enter a city name anywhere in the world and see the local weather condition.